Henenu (high steward)

-Hannu, Hennu, or Henenu was an Egyptian noble, serving as m-r-pr "majordomo" to Mentuhotep III in the 21st and 20th centuris BC.
+Hannu, Hennu, or Henenu was an Egyptian noble, serving as High steward to Mentuhotep III in the 21st and 20th centuries BC.
 He reportedly re-opened the trade routes to Punt and Libya for Egypt.
 He was buried in a tomb in Deir el-Bahri, in the Theban Necropolis, which has been catalogued as TT313.

 He is known from two inscriptions, in Wadi Hammamat no. 114 (c.
 2000 BC) as hnw and in his Deir el-Bahari tomb as hnnw.
 It is unclear whether the two inscriptions refer to the same person.
 William Hayes postulated their identity while Herbert Winlock was hesitant to identify them.
 James Allen considers hnw a successor of hnnw as the pharaoh's m-r-pr.

 Travels

 In the eighth year of the reign of Mentuhotep III, Hannu set out from Coptos at the head of an army of 3,000 people, crossed the mountainous Eastern Desert by way of Wadi Hammamat, and went on to the coast of the Red Sea.